Ösel Tendzin: Early life

-Tendzin's original full birth name was Thomas Frederick Rich Jr. He was born on June 28, 1943 in Passaic, New Jersey.
-He graduated in 1965 from Fordham University, initially working as a physical therapist in New York and Los Angeles.
+Tendzin's original full birth name was Thomas Frederick Rich Jr. He was born on June 28, 1943, in Passaic, New Jersey.
+He graduated in 1965 from Fordham University, initially working as a physical therapist in New York City and Los Angeles.
 Before joining Trungpa's Vajradhatu community, he studied with Satchidananda Saraswati, who gave him the name Narayana.

 Vajradhatu

 In February 1971, Tendzin first met Trungpa in Boulder, Colorado.
 According to Tendzin, Trungpa revealed his intention to make Tendzin his successor not long after their initial meeting.
-Starting in 1973 Tendzin held various roles in Vajradhatu's management.
-He served on the initial board of directors and as an executive vice-president.
+Starting in 1973, Tendzin held various roles in Vajradhatu's management.
+He served on the initial board of directors and as an executive vice president.
 In April 1976, Tendzin's Regency was announced to the community for the first time.
-Trungpa recounted the moment in a later edition of his memoir, writing, "to ensure that everything will not stop at my death, it is necessary to have one person as an inheritor, someone whom I can train and observe over a period of many years.
+Trungpa recounted the moment in his memoir, writing, "to ensure that everything will not stop at my death, it is necessary to have one person as an inheritor, someone whom I can train and observe over a period of many years.
 For a long time it was in my mind to appoint Narayana to this role, and in the summer of 1976 I did so, empowering him as Dorje Gyaltsap, Vajra Regent."

 In his foreword to the Tendzin's 1987 book Buddha in the Palm of Your Hand, Trungpa elaborated on his decision:

 Tendzin assumed leadership of the organization in 1987 after Trungpa's death.

 Satdharma

-In 1989, Tendzin moved to Ojai, California with some of his students.
-After his death, those students led by Patrick Sweeney — whom Tendzin had chosen as his lineage holder and successor — created an organization called Satdharma.
+In 1989, Tendzin moved to Ojai, California, with some of his students.
+After his death, those students led by Patrick Sweeney—whom Tendzin had chosen as his lineage holder and successor—created an organization called Satdharma.
 It was formally incorporated in 1992 to continue Tendzin's lineage, separate from Vajradhatu.